kiwitcms/Kiwi/docs/source/admin.rst

 One of the first steps when working with Kiwi TCMS is to configure bug tracking systems.
 This can be done via the interface located at ``ADMIN -> Everything else -> Test cases -> Bug trackers``.
-Each bug tracker is given a name, short description, URL format string, regular expression which is used to validate bug ID strings, API credentials and integration type.
+Each bug tracker is given a name, URL, API credentials and integration type.
+The extent of integration with 3rd party bug tracking systems is documented in :mod:`tcms.issuetracker`.

 .. important::